 Conference approves the provisional agenda recommended to it by Council.

-Outputs: Clear and precise decisions taken, and recommendations made to Conference.
+Outputs: Clear and precise decisions which provide guidance on membership priorities for addressing food security issues in the context of FAO’s strategic objectives as reflected in its program of work.

 Activities:

+Review and assessment of the recommendations made by the Governing and technical bodies to ensure that they are directly related to FAO’s mandate, including:

 Review and assessment of the recommendations made by the Finance and Programme Committees and their Joint Meetings regarding the Strategic Framework, MTP and PWB, and clear recommendations thereon to Conference.

 Review and assessment of the recommendations made by the Technical Committees on technical priorities and budget matters.

 Review and assessment of the recommendations made by the Regional Conferences on regional priorities and budget matters.